-- Name changes must be completed in person at a DDS Customer Service Center. - If you change your name by marriage or other legal action, you must obtain a new license showing the correct name within 60 days. - A replacement license valid for the current renewal period, will be issued once in any five or eight year period, free of charge. - In order to change your name on your license or identification card, you must present a certified copy of a marriage license application, marriage license, state-issued marriage certificate, or court-ordered name change. - You may change to a hyphenated surname on your license or identification card if the marriage occurred in the State of Georgia on or after November 1, 1982.
+- Name changes must be completed in person at a DDS Customer Service Center. - If you change your name by marriage or other legal action, you must obtain a new license showing the correct name within 60 days.
+A free replacement license valid for the current term will be issued once in a license term. - In order to change your name on your license or identification card, you must present a certified copy of a marriage license application, marriage license, state-issued marriage certificate, or court-ordered name change. - You may change to a hyphenated surname on your license or identification card if the marriage occurred in the State of Georgia on or after November 1, 1982.
 A certified copy of the marriage license application reflecting the selection of the hyphenated surname must be presented at the time of the request.